86Box/docs/usage/ideterqua.rst

 Tertiary and quaternary IDE
 ===========================

-The additional tertiary and quaternary IDE controllers, enabled through the :ref:`settings/peripherals:Tertiary / Quaternary IDE Controller` settings, may require manual configuration of guest operating systems, which is outlined in this page.
-They are also **not bootable**, except on machines equipped with MR BIOS.
+The additional tertiary and quaternary IDE controllers, enabled through the :ref:`settings/peripherals:Tertiary / Quaternary IDE Controller` settings, are not supported by all BIOSes and may require manual configuration of guest operating systems.
+The specific details are outlined on this page.

 The following system resources are used by these additional controllers: